TedPhillips1/portfolio-tracker/README.md

 - used this state to trigger an animation by passing the boolean value down to the styled component

 After getting the intersection observer to work (Finally!)
 I implemented it into my app by making it change the state of an object.
 I used useReducer for this as I plan to have mutiple different divs each requiring their state toggled at different times.
 I am unsure how I will do this yet and will have to look more into this to work it out without creating a new useEffect for each div.
 I then passed down this boolean to my styled component to trigger the animation.
 As well as getting this to work, I also learned that to reference keyframes within the conditional styling of the components I needed to use 'css', imported from styled-components, before the backticks.

+### 27/2/2022

+- Intersection observer working for all divs
+- Styled the divs more
+- Added a footer component

+I used multiple targets for the intersection observer and used an if statement within the observer function to check which target has been intersected.
+This then triggered a different dispatch function for each.
+I then styled these, starting with a gradient but opted for a more simple shaded background in the end.
+Would like to add a 2x2 grid under the top div that animates in 1 by 1.